Vic-Warden/Smart-Calendar/docs/planning.md

 ## Fourth week :

+### Friday 28/02
+- ✅ Watch a video to learn how to connect a website to a database
+- 🔄 Watch a youtube video to understand wemos

 ### Thursday 27/02

 - 🔄 Watch a youtube video to understand wemos
-- 🔄 Watch a video to learn how to connect a website to a database
 - 🔄 Understanding where saturation comes from
+- ✅ Watch a video to learn how to connect a website to a database
 - ✅ Participate at a presentation
 - ✅ Redo System Architecture to include input, output and text
 - ✅ Redo Data Base with detailed why and how